erinjense/Digital-Logic-Collection/README.md

 # Digital-Logic-Collection
-My collection of VHDL, Verilog, and SystemVerilog designs.
+A collection of VHDL, Verilog, and SystemVerilog designs.